SkPhilipp/concepts/README.md

 - Merge it into your favorite dummy repository that most closely resembles real repositories.
 - Run the workflow with actual GitHub events (i.e. make a real pull-request when that's the workflow trigger).
 - Verify the workflow did what it was supposed to do.

+### Minimal Library for Timed Events

+I've seen many implementations of over-time events, but they're usually implemented in a manner that is not very flexible, not performant and not possible to share over a network.

+Although more related to a previous endeavour, EffortGames, I'd still like to see a library which can;

+- Queue an event of a given type at a given time.
+- Move an already queued event forward in time.
+- Move an already queued event backward in time.
+- Retrieve events of a given type at the current time.
+- Retrieve events of a given type at the current and all future times.
+- Tick forward by one time increment.
+- Tick forward to a time increment.

+Which should contain reference implementations for;

+- Changes in a value over time.
+- Toggles of values over time.

+And how to serialize and deserialize these queued changes.